 A real estate licensee can help the Seller assess the need to demonstrate building code compliance, but do not themselves have the training or expertise to evaluate building code compliance issues.
-Information about building permits can be found here.
+Information about building permits can be found on the Oregon Building Codes Division "Local Building Department Directory" webpage a service of the Department of Consumer & Business Services Building Codes Division.
 If uncertain about permits, Sellers should check with their city or county building department.
-Local building department websites can be found by clicking here.
+Local building department websites can be found on the Oregon BCD Local Building Department Directory.

 If repairs or remodels have been completed very recently, the Seller should make sure no construction liens have been or will be filed against the property.
 You can check for construction liens through your title insurance provider or by checking county records.
 Construction valued at \$50,000 or more done within three months of a sale may trigger additional requirements under the Homebuyer Protection Act.
-A complete explanation of the Act and its requirements for Sellers is available from the Construction Contractors Board here.
-If any repairs are required during the transaction with a Form 2.5 Repair Addendum, the Seller should make sure a licensed construction contractor is doing the repairs.
-You can find information about a specific contractor by clicking here.
-After the repairs have been done, the Seller should send the Buyer a Form 2.23, Notice of Completion of Repairs.
-The Form 2.5 Repair Addendum grants the Buyer a right to re-inspect any requested repairs for sufficiency and allows the Buyer to present evidence to Seller if repairs were done improperly.
+More information about the Act is provided by the Oregon Construction Contractors Board on their "Consumer Tools" webpage under 'New Home Warranties'.
+If any repairs are required during the transaction with a Repair Addendum, the Seller should make sure a licensed construction contractor is doing the repairs.
+You can find information about a specific contractor using the online State of Oregon Contractor License Search tool.
+After the repairs have been done, the Seller should send the Buyer a Notice of Completion of Repairs.
+The Repair Addendum grants the Buyer a right to reinspect any requested repairs for sufficiency and allows the Buyer to present evidence to Seller if repairs were done improperly.